Bill Cosby sexual assault cases: Andrea Constand vs. Bruce Castor

 On October 26, 2015, Andrea Constand filed a federal lawsuit against former Montgomery County District Attorney Bruce Castor for defamation.
 Constand is being represented by her original 2006 Constand vs Cosby attorney Dolores Troiani.

-Cosby's lead criminal lawyer in Pennsylvania is fighting a subpoena related to his $2,500 donation to the ex-prosecutor who says he promised Cosby he would never be charged.
-Lawyer Brian McMonagle co-hosted a political fundraiser for former District Attorney Bruce Castor early last year but said it occurred months before he joined Cosby's defense team in September.
-Constand's lawyer now wants McMonagle to detail any ties between his office and Castor, including phone records and documents.
-She wants Cosby to do the same.
+Cosby's lead criminal lawyer in Pennsylvania fought for a subpoena related to his $2,500 donation to the ex-prosecutor who said he promised Cosby he would never be charged.
+Lawyer Brian McMonagle co-hosted a political fundraiser for former District Attorney Bruce Castor but said it occurred months before he joined Cosby's defense team.
+Constand's lawyer instructed McMonagle to detail any ties between his office and Castor, including phone records and documents, and instructed Cosby to do the same.
 At a pretrial hearing on April 15, 2016, a judge ruled that Constand is entitled to any documents shared between Castor and Cosby's attorneys.
 In January 2019, the two sides reached a confidential settlement.